-8.3 DECLARATION
+8.3.
+Declaration

-The Main Contractor/User Service organisation shall provide the technical details of the project to the TAA and shall declare that the proposed Air System/Airborne Stores shall be developed for research/experimentation/technology demonstration purpose only and shall not be delivered to the User Services for operations.
+For the Air System /Airborne Store under research category, the D&D organisation shall provide the technical details of the project to the Technical Airworthiness Authority (TAA) i.e. CEMILAC and DGAQA shall declare that the proposed Air System/Airborne Store shall be developed for research/experimentation purpose only and shall not be delivered to the User Services for any operational utilisation.